 2. Damaged Contactor

-Three contactors are present in an HVAC unit, one each for the blower motor, condenser fan motor and compressor.
+Three contractors are present in an HVAC unit, one each for the blower motor, condenser fan motor and compressor.
 It is important that whenever the system is switched on, an electrical connection is established by engaging and starting the motors and compressor.
 When pitting and arcing form on the contractor, it may not conduct electricity and will prevent the motor from starting.

 Start capacitors provide a starting torque for the compressor while run capacitors ensure a consistent speed when the unit motors are running.
 It is necessary to replace the capacitor when one of them becomes damaged to ensure the HVAC unit will function properly.

 4. Gas valve